 The fuel analyser can be connected to a PC so results can be downloaded and printed for the workshop or customer records.

 Once the technician concluded the fault was a worn injector, he removed all of the injectors from the vehicle.
 As all of the injectors had done the same mileage, it was important to have the complete set diagnosed to rule out any other potential problems.
 The injectors were sent to a local Delphi Diesel Centre.
 (We are a fully approved Delphi diesel centre).

 The Delphi Diesel Centre tested the injectors on a Delphi authorised test bench to confirm which injector was at fault.
 This included electrically testing the injectors for resistance and insulation failures.

-After the injectors had been tested, any which did not pass the authorised test were dismantled repaired and reassembled in a filtered clean environment.
-In this case the one repaired injector was, once again, put through a complete test procedure on an authorised test bench, and finally, recalibrated with a new C2i/C3i code, which was printed onto a label attached to the injector body.
+After the injectors had been tested, any which did not pass the authorised test were dismantled, repaired and reassembled in a clean, filtered environment.
+In this case the one repaired injector was again put through a complete test procedure on an authorised test bench and finally, recalibrated with a new C2i/C3i code, which was printed onto a label attached to the injector body.

 The new calibration code is critical for the operation of the repaired injector.
 When fitted to the engine, it allows the software within the ECU to accurately control the injectors fuel delivery and switching times according to the specific parameters and performance for the vehicle.